Alerting and Actions

 - playing a sound file, and

-- displaying a message in a dialogue or pop-up window.
+- displaying a message in a dialog or pop-up window.

 Also, the monitoring service can do the following, if a monitor changes its state, or if an event occurs: